Family Food Garden may collect a share of sales or other compensation from the links on this page.

 -

 - Mint – There are many choice of mint flavor.
-Apple mint, spearmint, peppermint, chocolate mint, there are many mints you can grow!
-Learn more about growing a mint garden.
+Apple mint, spearmint, peppermint, chocolate mint, there are many mint plants you can grow.

 - Agastache (licorice mint)